dinkelk/redo/docker/README.md

 # docker

 The Dockerfile in this directory contains an environment with `redo` already installed, if you want to quickly try it out.
-The container also includes the Haskell Stack, so you can make modifications and recompile `redo` easily.
+The container also includes the [Haskell Tool Stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/), so you can make modifications and recompile `redo` easily.

-To create the container, first install [Docker Desktop](https://www.docker.com/products/docker-desktop/) and run:
+To create the container, first install [Docker Desktop](https://www.docker.com/products/docker-desktop/), then run:

    ```
    $ ./create_container.sh